dmlc/treelite/docs/tutorials/builder.rst

 .. note:: Provision for missing data: default directions

-  Decision trees in treelite accomodate `missing data
+  Decision trees in Treelite accomodate `missing data
   <https://en.wikipedia.org/wiki/Missing_data>`_ by indicating the
   **default direction** for every test node.
 In the diagram above, the default direction is indicated by label "Missing."
 For instance, the root node